yt-project/yt/doc/source/developing/releasing.rst

   These releases happen when the development community decides to make major backwards-incompatible changes intentionally.
-In principle a major version release could include arbitrary changes to the library.
+In principle a major version release could include arbitrary changes to the library or remove previously deprecated features.
 Major version releases should only happen after extensive discussion and vetting among the developer and user community.
 Like minor releases, a major release should happen by creating a new series branch off of the ``main`` branch from which to release.
 Major releases should increment the ``MAJOR`` version number and reset the ``MINOR`` and ``PATCH``